End of Life Guidance - With Death Doula Sherry

 • When someone you love is dying, it can feel like the ground has disappeared beneath you.
 We help steady the people who are holding everything together.

-• Preparing family members for the physical signs of approaching death — what to expect, what is normal, and what to do — so that fear is replaced with understanding
+• Preparing family members for the physical signs of approaching death, what to expect, what is normal, and what to do.
+We educate to lessen fear, allowing compassion and understanding to take it’s place.

-• Facilitating difficult conversations between family members when emotions run high
+• Engagement & education for difficult conversations between family members when emotions run high.
+Self-regulating practice along with gentle coaching can sometimes soothe the spiral.